 DWR stands for Durable Water Repellent.
 Almost all outerwear exterior fabrics are treated with some sort of DWR.
 It’s meant to keep the fabric from becoming saturated with water and adding weight.
-DWR causes water to bead-up and roll off the fabric and is affected by abrasion, dirt and repeated washings.
+DWR causes water to bead-up and roll off the fabric and is affected by abrasion, dirt and body oils.
 This is why after some use, a garment will appear to no longer be waterproof.
-This isn’t the case, though - it just means the DWR needs to be refreshed by simply washing the garmet (follow the manufacturer instructions).
+This isn’t the case, though - it likely means the DWR needs to be refreshed by simply washing the garmet (follow the manufacturer instructions).
 The factory DWR treatment will eventually wear off, too.
 Aftermarket DWR sprays are available from companies like Nikwax to re-condition your waterproof/breathable garment after washing – try one of these if you notice water soaking into the face fabric of your Waterproof/Breathable garments and you have already attempted to refresh the DWR by cleaning your outerwear.

 Nikwax Tx Direct Spray

 DWR sprays are best applied to a damp garment after washing and thoroughly rinsing it (do a second rinse cycle without soap before you apply the DWR to make sure no detergent residue remains) and should be heat activated using a medium dryer or iron before use.
 Read the directions on both your garment and the DWR bottle before you start.
-We recommend a spray DWR instead of a wash-in product, as wash-ins apply DWR to the inside of the membrane as well as the face fabric and can impede breathability.
+Spray DWR applications are easier to use and less time consuming, while wash-in products will reach every nook and cranny of your garment, ensuring you do not miss any part.What is GORE-TEX®?

 eVent™ - Fabric and technology used by multiple companies: oleophobic protective material is applied at a microscopic level to individual PTFE fibers to maintain their natural porosity and enhance breathability. eVent™ fabrics boast excellent waterproofing with outstanding breathability.